 To Andy Tighe who is retiring from the Home Office after nine years service, seven as Head of News working to the former PM Theresa May.
 Andy joined the Home Office in 2011, after a career as a TV and radio journalist at the BBC.

 He was Head of News until 2017 when he was appointed Director of Communications.
-Andy led the comms response to a number of major news events, such as the London Bridge attack and the Grenfell fire, and he oversaw the design and implementation of campaigns such as the EU Settlement Scheme, #knifefree and the current police recruitment drive.
+Andy led the communications response to a number of major news events, such as the London Bridge attack and the Grenfell fire, and he oversaw the design and implementation of campaigns such as the EU Settlement Scheme, #knifefree and the current police recruitment drive.

 Simon Baugh is heading to the Home Office to replace Andy.
 Simon Baugh has been Director of Communications at the Department for Exiting the EU since August 2019.
 He was responsible for the “Get Ready for Brexit” campaign, which prepared businesses and citizens for EU exit and was one of the largest and most complex cross-government campaigns ever run.
 Prior to that, he was at the Department for Transport from 2015 to 2018, where he was Director of Strategy and Communications.